 Orthodontic emergencies can strike at any time.
 That said, it can be challenging to differentiate between an issue that can wait a day or two to be resolved, and a real orthodontic emergency.
-Today our Surrey and Langley orthodontists share a few tips on how to tell if you're having an orthodontic emergency.
+Today our Vancouver orthodontists share a few tips on how to tell if you're having an orthodontic emergency.

 Is this pain normal?